Best Dental Insurance For Seniors on Medicare

 No Waiting Periods for Most Services

-- Ameritas: No waiting period for most services, allowing for next-day coverage.
+- Ameritas: No waiting period for most services, allowing for next-day coverage, reduced for the first 12-months.

 -